Privileged Access Management

 One question.
 One answer.
 Every surface.

 When something happens — an outage, an incident, an audit — one question decides everything: who did this, why were they allowed, and what exactly did they do?
-Because the ticket is the spine, the answer spans Oracle, Kubernetes, and Windows in a single trail, every action attributed to the real person behind it.
+Because every connection is bound to the change, the answer spans Oracle, Kubernetes, and Windows in a single trail, every action attributed to the real person behind it.

 # Show me everything for CR-12345